The benefits of higher education

 Competition is intense.
 Less than 2%¹ of high school athletes are granted scholarships.
 Not something a young athlete should bank on.

-- Remember, if a child earns a scholarship, the account owner can always transfer their 529 savings to another family member
+- Remember, if a child earns a scholarship, the account owner can always transfer their 529 savings to another eligible family member

 - The account owner can also withdraw the amount of the scholarship that was earned without the 10% penalty, or simply use 529 savings to fund other expenses but will be required to pay income tax on account’s earnings